Beer and food

 Why match beer and food?

-Beer is a very versatile accompaniment to food, offering a range of flavours that work perfectly with a variety of food.
-Good beer and food matches are all about balance so be careful not to overpower either component.
+Beer is a very versatile accompaniment, offering a range of flavours that work perfectly with lots of different foods.
+Good matches are all about balance so be careful not to overpower either component.

 The different flavour components of beer can also be utilised in matches.
 For example, the bitterness of the hops can cut through fat to allow flavour shine, while nutty malts can complement roasted meats.
 Even carbonation has an important role to play, cleaning the palate with each sip and allowing you to really appreciate what you are eating and drinking.

 Barefoot Bohemian Pilsner Lager ABV 4%

 Tasting notes: It has a subtle biscuit malt base balanced by a generous lashing of Czech hops giving a nice hop brightness and peppery, spicy aroma from the Saaz hops.
 It has been aged in conditioning tanks and filtered to give a nice crisp finish.
 Like always: no chemicals, additives and preservatives.This is a clear, pale golden colour.
 This is light on the palate, clean and delicate, but with plenty of sophisticated flavour.
 There’s enough bitterness to make it interesting, and a little spiciness from the hops.

 With food: amazing with pizza and able to cutting through the melted mozzarella, snappy bitterness really good with the sweetness of shellfish, sharp and dry enough to drink as an aperitif in champagne flutes with a half-dozen Irish oysters or have a glass with some savoury home-popped popcorn.
 Good with Vietnamese/Thai spices, hop notes play with cumin and coriander in Mexican dishes, stands up to oily fish like mackerel, salmon, Irish caviar, the fat of ham.
 Avoid delicate fish or a beefy winter stew.